 [14.
 Repealed by No. 49 of 2000 s.
 56.]

-15. The alveus of waters not alienated
+15. Bed of watercourse or wetland not alienated

 (1) Subject to subsection (4), where a watercourse or wetland forms the boundary or part of the boundary of a parcel of land that has at any time been alienated by the Crown, the bed thereof shall, for the purposes of this Act, be deemed to have remained the property of the Crown, and not to have passed with the land so alienated.